ask616/kiko-minus/README.md

 kiko-minus is a minimalistic Jekyll theme based on [kiko-plus](https://github.com/aweekj/Kiko-plus).

 While the design and styles are largely inherited from the original theme, kiko-minus strips away heavy dependencies like Google Analytics and Disqus in favor of lightweight alternatives.
-It comes with many additional features with an emphasis on privacy and speed, including automatically compressed images, gzip compression, and SEO optimization.

 [Demo](https://areebk.gitlab.io/kiko-minus/)

-*Warning*: Because Github Pages only supports a limited subset of gems, this theme doesn't work out of the box if you're hosting with Github.
-Check [this](https://github.com/ask616/kiko-minus-gh) fork that removes the automatic image compression, tag/collection pagination, and archive page so that the theme will work on Github Pages.
-Until https://github.com/github/pages-gem/issues/257 is resolved, I'll have to maintain two separate repos.
-If you're using Gitlab pages, this theme should work completely out of the box.
+*Warning*: This theme is not compatible with Github Pages, which only supports [these](https://pages.github.com/versions/) plugins.

 ![Screenshot](screenshot.png)

 ## Features
-- Ready for use with GitLab or GitHub pages
 - Syntax highlighting
-- Automatic image compression
-- Zopfli compression (gzip)
 - Fully responsive
 - Automatic sitemap generation
 - Filtered pagination based on tags & collections